johnkerl/miller/docs6b/docs/reference-dsl-output-statements.md

 The syntax is, by example, `mlr --from myfile.dat put 'tee > "tap.dat", $*' then sort -n index`.
 First is `tee >`, then the filename expression (which can be an expression such as `"tap.".$a.".dat"`), then a comma, then `$*`.
 (Nothing else but `$*` is teeable.)

-See also :ref:`reference-dsl-redirected-output-statements` for examples.
+See also [Redirected-output statements](reference-dsl-output-statements.md#redirected-output-statements) for examples.

 ## Redirected-output statements